-Formed with Superintendent John Martin, Central Office, High Street, Assistant Officer, Richard Stallard and 4 Constables.
+Formed with Superintendent John Martin, Assistant Officer, Richard Stallard and 4 Constables.
 In 1812 the number of Constables increased to 6.
-1831 9 paid Constables were appointed together with 4 Assistants who were paid 3/= (15p) a night to patrol 6 Divisions between 10 pm and 6 am.
+1831 9 paid Constables were appointed together with 4 Assistants who were paid 3/- (15p) a night to patrol 6 Divisions between 10 pm and 6 am.

-Tewkesbury Police obtained Sergeant Eaton of the Metropolitan Police but he only remained for two weeks, in about 1836.
+In about 1836 Tewkesbury Police employed Sergeant Eaton of the Metropolitan Police but he only remained for two weeks.
 He was replaced by Police Constable Henry Rackham, again of the Metropolitan Police, who was sworn in a Sergeant and served for 2 years.
 There were also 4 Constables.

 Dursley set up its own police force in 1814 under the Parish Constable system and re-organised it in 1824 with 2 uniformed police constables and the Town Bailiff, Baptist William Hicks.